chulminy/CIVE497-CIVE700/task/task05/README.md

 [![](http://img.youtube.com/vi/kx3znk9mT_g/0.jpg)](https://youtu.be/kx3znk9mT_g)

 First, you need to show that your code is working for the given image of *prob6.jpg*.
 You should include the resulting images in the report.
-Next, you should demonstrate the functionality of your code using your own image like the one in the demo videos.
+Next, you should demonstrate the functionality of your code **using your own image like the one in the demo videos**.
 Please think about how or what to take images to show the functions of your code.
 You can capture the video (like demo video) and include it in your submission or the link to the video.

 ## Problem 7: Build your 3D Planar Measurement Software (20 points)